 After ten years of specializing removing bees from undesired locations, we are only finding perhaps less bee colonies to be highly aggressive.
 In some cases, these bee colonies have been provoked a good deal before our arrival.
 Honeybees, like animals, can become conditioned to respond to perceived threats, whether being attacked with rocks, wasp killer, or by other means.

-1) The new hybrid Africanized honeybees were much more aggressive then the European bees causing initial challenges to the general public with more bee stinging incidents which can lead to more deaths..
+● The new hybrid Africanized honeybees were much more aggressive then the European bees causing initial challenges to the general public with more bee stinging incidents which can lead to more deaths.

-2) Beekeepers (and perhaps local governing bodies) had to re-adjust their practices, regulations, and learn how to work with these more aggressive honeybees that were spreading across the continent and outperforming the current European honey bees.
+● Beekeepers (and perhaps local governing bodies) had to re-adjust their practices, regulations, and learn how to work with these more aggressive honeybees that were spreading across the continent out performing the current European honey bees.

-These three factors caused some amount of panic in South and Central America and appear to be the main issues that caused such a stir.
-The Mexican government devised a plan of action to stop the northern spread of these Africanized honeybees, but it failed.
+These factors caused some amount of panic in South and Central America.
+The government of Mexico devised a plan of action to stop the northern spread of these Africanized honeybees but it failed.
 State and regulatory organizations in the US watched as this hybrid honeybee continued its movement through Mexico toward US borders.

 By the time these Africanized bees arrived in the US, they had spent 40 years re-adjusting to the new landscape and lifestyle, in many cases being domesticated and mixing in with the local European bees of the Americas.
-Today, nearly 55 years later, they continue to intermingle and these bees have settled with what many believe a lesser degree of hostility.
-However, there are still some very aggressive Africanized bee colonies.
-In addition AHB's can be transported or accidentally transported by ship, the bees absconding or splitting upon arrival at seaport.
+Today, nearly 60 years later, they continue to intermingle and these bees have settled with what many believe a much lesser degree of hostility.
+However, it is said there are still some very aggressive Africanized bee colonies.
+In addition AHB's can be accidentally transported by ship, the bees absconding or splitting upon arrival at seaport.